|Ancho and Jalapeño peppers|

 Be careful with the nitrogen.
 Nitrogen promotes greenery.
 You will end up with beautiful, lush plants with no flowers or fruits.
 Also be careful in the type of potting soil you buy if planting in pots to make sure they are not for green leaved plants, but for flowers or vegetables.

-Right now, I have Poblano/Ancho peppers, Anaheim pepper, sweet yellow banana pepper, Nikita hybrid sweet pepper, Baby Chocolate Bell pepper, Cayenne pepper, Pimento peppers, Cajun Belle, and a Jalapeño pepper plant growing in pots or in the ground.
+Right now, I have Poblano/Ancho peppers, Anaheim pepper, sweet yellow banana pepper, Nikita hybrid sweet pepper, Pimento peppers, Chipetin, a Sicilian pepper Bocca Rossa, Pizza sweet pepper, Feher Ozon paprika and Healthy sweet pepper growing in pots or in the ground.

 The Poblano/Ancho and Anaheim I am drying for chili powder.
-The sweet peppers I rough slice and freeze for salsa.
-The pimentos, I chop and freeze for salad.
-The Cajun Belle, Jalapeños and Cayennes I use for salsa and some I don’t freeze, but put in apple cider vinegar to ferment for hot sauce for wings for football games.
+The sweet peppers I rough slice the extras and freeze for salsa.
+The pimentos, I chop and freeze for salads; they stay firm even after frozen.
+I have plenty of frozen Jalapeños and Cayennes from last year so didn't plant any this year.
+I use them for salsa and some I don’t freeze, but put in apple cider vinegar to ferment for hot sauce for wings for football games.
 After about 4 weeks, I put them through the food processor and my hot sauce is ready to use!